frucci/pretrained-italian-word2vec-emb/README.md

 A pretrained word2vec embeddings for italian languages.

+Unfortunately the file is too large.
+You can find the model available in free download on MegaShare here [pretrained-italian-word2vec-emb downloader](	https://megashare.megahd.com.br/72d)

 This repositoy has one big purpose: in the last years I've had the possibility to work on NLP projects.
 I've spend a significant portion of my time looking for a decent pre-trained word vectors model for the Italian language.
 The faster solution I found was to make it on my own.

 In this repository you can easily download (a not so light version of) a pre-trained 300-dimensional word vectors model (trained using word2vec) for Italian.